 For about a week, i woke up to the sound of civilization in Tokyo.
 Neon lights blinding the street with foreign words i could not grasp.
 The trains were our only mode of transportation besides our heavy feet.
 We were staying at the Asakusa View Hotel.
 After a 7 hour wonderful flight from Kuala Lumpur with ANA, we arrived at Haneda Airport at about 10 o’clock at night.
 We took a train [The Kekyu Line] from the airport to Asakusa-eki and had to wheel our big luggage for about 20 minutes to our hotel.
 That was not a good onset to our holiday.
 I wish i had known earlier that there was a closer station next to our hotel, which goes by the same name – Asakusa station….
 Unfortunately, it was apparently ‘too’ near for the taxis to take us.
 But walking the streets of Tokyo at night was rather magnificent otherwise.
 Tokyo is truly beautiful when the sun is asleep.
 The streets that were constantly thronged with people during the day are now vacant and you get to stop in the midst of nowhere and grasp the beauty of every alley and every monument.
 The city was undoubtedly clean and incredibly organised.
 I love strolling around the place and stumbling across unique alleys that could easily leave me in awe.
 This time around, i was in charge of this holiday in its entirety.
 From accommodations to the itinerary.
 From the reviews, i could easily conform to the fact that the hotel truly has the best location.
 Although it is a bit further from the city centre, there is a train station 200 meters away from the hotel that could bring you to everywhere you could possibly imagine.

-After checking in, we were absolutely ravenous and thought, we should explore the area for a little bit at midnight.
-By Japanese standard, I have soon to learn that the room was enormous compared to most of them.
+After checking in, we’ve soon to realise that by Japanese standard, the room was enormous compared to most of the places we had stayed.
 If you’re planning to stay where i stayed, there is a Turkish kebab store that serves the best kebab i have ever tasted at the end of the street, somewhere opposite of 7-11, the same row with the hotel.
 It is a tiny place but you should give it a try.
 That was gladly our supper for a few nights.

 Although i have prepared my itinerary, we had to improvise due to the fact that we are a group of 10 – two families.
 I will gladly share the itinerary with you guys, perhaps, someday, the hours that i have spent working on it could be useful to you.
 We started our day by walking to the Kaminarimon Gate that leads us to the oldest temple in Japan, the Senso-ji temple.
 We passed through the nakamise-dori, a shopping street for food and souvenirs and yukatas and had our brunch at a café nearby.
 We had egg sandwiches and the bill gave myself a quick slap in the face–RM200 for sandwiches and coffees for six.
 I’d advise you to never opt for random restaurants or cafes but to fill up your tummy with the street food along the nakamise-dori instead if you’re travelling in budget.